Young scores 37 as Hawks pound Bulls 124-104 in opener

+CHICAGO (AP) — Trae Young was tough to stop in his first two NBA seasons.
+Surrounded by more talent than ever before, he could become a nightmare for the league in his third year.

-CHICAGO (AP) — Trae Young scored 37 points and the revamped Atlanta Hawks pounded Chicago 124-104 on Wednesday night, spoiling Billy Donovan’s debut as Bulls coach.
+Young scored 37 points and the revamped Atlanta Hawks pounded Chicago 124-104 on Wednesday night, spoiling Billy Donovan’s debut as Bulls coach.

+“Just being able to go out there and put on a show in the first game was really good,” Young said.
+“Not every night obviously is going to be like this, but it’s really good to have an opening game like this.”

 Atlanta shot 54% (43 for 80) from the field and had seven players score in double figures.
 Cam Reddish had 15 points and John Collins finished with 14.